biomchen/redistricting-sentiment/README.md

 # **Better or Worse?**
 ## **Problem**
 School redistricting in Linganore-Oakdale-Urbana (LOU) area has stirred outcry from the local communities in the social media.
-In order to understand the concerns about local communities, Frederick County Board of Education provided an online platform for community members to express their opinions and conducted a basic statistics of local community concerns.
+In order to understand the concerns about local communities, Frederick County Board of Education provided an online platform for community members to express their opinions and conducted a basic statistic analyses of local community concerns.
 However, their analyses lack of details about what sentiment of the local communities were and why the communities show favor/disfavor to the school redistricting plans.
 \
 ![](./figs/fig1.png)\
 **Fig. 1** Word clouds of the LOU feedbacks.